-Food: All food will be provided beginning with a delicious dinner on Thursday, September 12th, including breakfast, lunch and dinner on Friday, breakfast on Saturday, and finishing with a scrumptious lunch on Saturday.
-Our chefs works with local farmers to provide The Grain Gathering with a daily choice of wholesome and delicious regional foods.
-This year for the first time, some of the food we dine on will be prepared in workshops led by some of the regions best chefs and bakers.
+Food: All food will be provided beginning with a delicious dinner on Thursday, august 21st, including breakfast, lunch and dinner on Friday, breakfast on Saturday, and finishing with a scrumptious lunch on Saturday.
+Our caterers work with local farmers to provide The Grain Gathering with a daily choice of wholesome and delicious regional foods.
+This year for the first time, most of our pastries and breads will be prepared in workshops led by some of the region’s best bakers.
 Please let us know if you have food allergies or concerns.

 Internet: Internet access is available.

 Children: We are unable to accommodate children under the age of 16 at the Grain Gathering.